 Thus, Self-Determination Theory states that, if we want our athletes to develop the intrinsic motivation to participate, we must endeavour to help them build meaningful relationships — not just between each other, but with the adults who lead their sporting environments as well.

 Prioritising More than Performance

 The way our environment is set up can also impact the emphasis that is placed on performance.
-For instance, how much does our sport or environment focus on competition outcomes, such as winning games or tournaments?
+For instance, how much does our sport or environment focus on competition outcomes, such as winning games or tournaments, versus behavioral outcomes, like trying your best?
 And does it allow for athletes to be grouped in terms of skill level, so that all participants receive an appropriate mix of challenge and success?

-Again, this will have a direct impact on how athletes perceive their own competence.
-We should strive to ensure that everyone we coach receives challenges that are appropriate for their experience and level of ability, while also providing them with opportunities to compete that aren’t centred around results.
+Again, human motivation is linked to our sense of competence.
+And the nature and priorities of our environment will directly impact the perceived competence our athletes feel within it.
+Accounting for this, we should strive to ensure that everyone we coach receives challenges that are appropriate for their experience and level of ability, while also providing them with opportunities to compete that aren’t centred around results.